SF-WDI-LABS/tunely-angular/docs/controllers_example.md

 }
 ```

-Anywhere we import `models/index` or even `models` we get that object.
+Anywhere we import `models/index`, or even `models`, we get that object.

 Let's take a look: